getodk/docs/collect-structure.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: /img/collect-structure/metadata.*
-  :alt: Image dhowing files inside metadata folder
+  :alt: Image dhowing files inside metadata directory
   :class: device-screen-vertical

 The :file:`metadata` directory contains databases, that track some high level file information about forms and instances such as status of all completed and incomplete form submissions on the phone.
 It conatins some checksum files that are used to ensure that the data within a file is complete and has not become corrupt.
 The state of the form instance (:formstate:`incomplete`, :formstate:`finalized`, :formstate:`sent`) is stored stored in :file:`instances.db` file and the status of the blank forms is stored in :file:`forms.db` file.

 .. warning::

-  The databases present in the :file:`metadata` folder are not automatically regenerated, merged, or combined.
+  The databases present in the :file:`metadata` directory are not automatically regenerated, merged, or combined.
 Therefore, tampering can cause unexpected problems.
 For example, if you delete :file:`instances.db`, :formstate:`sent` forms would become available again for submission.

 .. note::